Eliott-Guevel/Molecule-fixed-typos-on-main-page-/documentation/Create and connect Components.md

 ```

 ## Create a Component implementation of a Type
-There are two ways to create a new Molecule Component :
+There are two ways to create a new Molecule Component:
-- Create a new Component from scratch : write a new Class inheriting from the Component hierarchy
+- Create a new Component from scratch: write a new Class inheriting from the Component hierarchy
-- Re-using an existing Class : augmenting that class with Component behavior
+- Re-using an existing Class: augmenting that class with Component behavior

 ### Create a new Component from scratch
 To develop a new Component from scratch, a class needs to be created that must subclass the `MolAbstractComponentImpl` abstract Class.